contember/docs/docs/admin/overview.md

 title: Admin introduction
 ---

-Contember Admin is a React application for managing your Contember data.
+[Contember Admin](https://github.com/contember/admin) is a React application for managing your Contember data.

-Currently, it is under development and it is expected to be available for beta testers in few months.